 Mar Futurity 2014

-Reasons Why American Pharaoh Can Win the Preakness Stakes 2015
+Reasons Why American Pharoah Can Win the Preakness Stakes 2015

 Previous Kentucky Derby winners have proved to be formidable competitors (and winners) in the Preakness Stakes.
 For instance, two of the last three Derby winners (California Chrome and I’ll Have Another) have gone on to claim the Preakness.
 In addition, the Colt’s jockey Victor Espinoza has won the Preakness in two of the three times he has won at the Kentucky Derby, and he was the rider on California Chrome when he went for the double in 2014.